-- After making sure your parking brake is set and your wheels are blocked, jack your truck or SUV up to give yourself plenty of clearance to install the hitch.
+After making sure your parking brake is set and your wheels are blocked, jack up your truck or SUV to give yourself plenty of clearance to install the hitch.

-- Using C-clamps, attach the hitch to the frame of your vehicle and bolt it into place, securely tightening the bolts on the hitch.
+Using C-clamps, attach the hitch to the frame of your vehicle and bolt it into place, securely tightening the bolts on the hitch.

-- Make all electrical connections for any of the brake lights and turn signals and test them to make sure they’re working before heading out.
+Make all electrical connections for any of the brake lights and turn signals and test them to make sure they’re working before heading out.

-Determining the Right Hitch for You
+Finding the Right Hitch for Your Setup

 Plus, most models work in unison with a wide variety of trailer hitch covers and logo hitch covers, enabling you to add your favorite sports or auto logo onto the hitch mount when not in use, preventing excess moisture and other debris from getting into the trailer mount.
 Hitch mounts and similar Ford accessories take a good thing and make it better.
 Delivering safety and convenience, the proper trailer hitch is a must for any road trip or for those who routinely haul oversize loads.
 Go ahead and read our trailer hitch reviews to find out our customers’ experiences with their hitches.
-We also have this fantastic Hitch Class 101 article on our site, so be sure to check it out.
+We also have this handy Hitch Class 101 article, so be sure to check it out.